Q. Who has been awarded grants in the past and for what type of projects?

 Q. How much of the fund is used for operating expenses and overhead?

-A. The fund is operated as a non-profit organization with no paid staff but with a very dedicated volunteer work force.
+A. The fund is operated as a non-profit organization with one paid employee and a very dedicated volunteer work force.
 Less that 2% of the value of the endowment is spent each year for administration.
 Your donation will directly help lighting education now and in the future.

 Q. Can you tell me something about the makeup of the board of the Nuckolls Fund?